Skip to content

 Agent Output

 format_agent minimizes tokens for AI agent consumption.
-Passed checks are compact strings — unless they carry actionable detail (e.g. missing docstrings, complexity top offenders), in which case they become dicts with details and fix_hint:
+Passed checks are compact strings — unless they carry actionable detail (e.g. missing docstrings, complexity top offenders), in which case they become dicts.
+For failed checks, text and details are mutually exclusive — text takes priority when truthy, otherwise details is included:

 from axm_audit.formatters import format_agent